ipinfo/csharp/README.md

 ### Caching

 In-memory caching of data is provided by default.
-Custom implementation of the cache can also be provided by implementing ICache interface.
+Custom implementation of the cache can also be provided by implementing the `ICache` interface.

 #### Modifying cache options